shacharhelmer/Quick-tabber/README.md

 So i'm here to automate.
 The script will take a search String and a number and opens the top results in new tabs in google chrome.

-At the moment, the script will expect for the chrome.exe file to be found on it's default installtion location, which is:
+At the moment, the script will expect for the chrome.exe file to be found on it's default installtion location on windows, which is:

 C:/Program Files (x86)/Google/Chrome/Application/chrome.exe